How To Control Cherry Shrimp Population?

 Here are the procedures:

-1. First, take the sharp scissor and cut the top portion of the bottle (about 2-3 inches from the top)
+1. First, take the sharp scissors and cut the top portion of the bottle (about 2-3 inches from the top)

-2. Now, take the separated top portion, reverse it and fit inside the other part of the bottle.
+2. Now, take the separated top portion, reverse it, and fit it inside the other part of the bottle.
 Make sure the fitting is snug.

-3. Take a pin and make multiple holes on the body of the bottle.
+3. Take a pin and make multiple holes in the body of the bottle.
 Now, tie some string around the bottle so that you can facilitate lifting the trap when necessary.

 4. Put the stones inside the bottle so that it doesn’t try to float.
-Place one shrimp food pellet so the shrimps enter the trap to eat it.
+Place one shrimp food pellet in the trap so that the shrimp can eat it.

 5. Make sure the top portion is snugly fitted (as shown in the video).

-7. Put the trap inside the new tank or in a bag (for selling or giving away the shrimps).
-After placing the trap, dismantle it so the shrimps can get free from it.
+7. Put the trap inside the new tank or in a bag (for selling or giving away the shrimp).
+After placing the trap, dismantle it so the shrimp can escape.

-That’s how you catch shrimps by making a trap.
+You catch shrimp by making a trap.
 This is just a simple trap.
-You can make other complex traps too if you’ve got the time and patience.
+If you have the time and patience, you can make other complex traps, too.

 How Many Cherry Shrimp Should Be Kept Together?